evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

         return "Could not determine the answer"
 ```

 **Performance Analysis**: The self-consistency approach generates multiple solutions (typically 5-20), which multiplies both token consumption and computation time by that factor.
-However, this technique has demonstrated error reductions of 30-50% on challenging math benchmarks, showing that the performance gains can justify the increased computational cost for high-value applications where accuracy is critical [5].
+However, this technique has demonstrated error reductions of 30-50% on challenging math benchmarks, showing that the performance gains can justify the increased computational cost for high-value applications where accuracy is critical[^6].

 ## Key Takeaways